eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 ### With the 22.04 "jammy" container I get errors

 We found that adding `--security-opt seccomp=unconfined` to the `docker` invocation silenced those on AWS hosts and possibly other systems.
+This may be related to Ubuntu hosts only.

+A side-effect of this required security policy statement for `bspm` is that `bspm` is not available when building containers off `r2u`.
+It appears that Docker rules this out during builds.
+The only remedy is to use `bspm::disable()` and to rely on just `apt` to install the `r2u` packages in derived containers.

 ## Can one use `r2u` with Singularity containers?